 Create your first MySQL database to test your deployment

-Sign in to the Azure Stack POC portal as service admin.
+Sign in to the Azure Stack portal as service admin.

 Click the + New button > Data + Storage > MySQL Database (preview).